realivanivani/emotion-recognition-model/README.md

 As someone who previously worked on fingerprint recognition models ([fingerprint-recognition](https://github.com/realivanivani/fingerprint-recognition)), I wanted to extend my expertise in biometric recognition to facial expression analysis.
 This project implements efficient data loading, preprocessing, and augmentation pipelines specifically designed for [AffectNet](https://arxiv.org/pdf/1708.03985).

+The AffectNet dataset is one of the largest datasets for facial expression, valence, and arousal estimation.
+Here's how to approach implementing code to process this dataset:

 > **Citation**:
 > If you use this code or reference the AffectNet dataset in your research, please cite the original paper:
 > ```